 Having yourself in a drug-induced state of schizophrenia or having a family member who is forced to live under such circumstances, it is pertinent to point out that hope has been served that one will come up out of such a condition.
 Through treatment, patients can effectively manage their symptoms and improve their overall quality of life.

-1. Discontinuing Drug Use
+1. Discontinuing Schizophrenia Drugs

 2. Medication